Fundamentals of Prosperity

 Romans 13:6 For this reason, pay tribute also, for they are servants of God giving persistent attention to this same thing.
 (A Journey through the Acts and Epistles)

 The footnote on verse 6, (Pg.
 248 in A Journey Through the Acts and Epistles) is interesting: “The word phoros was also used to refer to any payment.
-Here in Romans 13:6 and 7, it is used in a comparison to refer to that which is due to the excelling authorities mentioned in verse 1.
+Here, in Romans 13:6 and 7, it is used in comparison to refer to that which is due to the excelling authorities mentioned in verse 1.
 As a citizen of Rome would pay the tribute, the custom, the respect and honor to Rome, so verses 6 and 7 speak of rendering that which is due to the excelling authorities commissioned by God. ”

 This rendering would then be another place where God tells us to give in or to the church – those excelling authorities that govern in the church and that teach God’s Word.

-Since the word “tithe” is not used in the church epistles, the question arises, how much do I give to or in the church?
+Since the word “tithe” is not used in the church epistles, the question arises: how much do I give to or in the church?
 As we read before, “Every man according as he purposeth in his heart, so let him give; not grudgingly, or of necessity: for God loveth a cheerful giver.”

 Romans 15:4 For whatsoever things were written aforetime were written for our learning, that we through patience and comfort of the scriptures might have hope.